bytebunny/tma881_optimization/README.md

 Benchmarking of `inlined` program:
 ![inlined benchmark](./img/benchmark_inlined.png)

+The `separatefile` program is **slower** possibly because the compiler misses the information about the program, needed to optimize the code (e.g. automatic inlining).
+To remedy this, one might try to enable **link-time optimizer**.

 ### `nm` tool
 When examining the first two executables for symbols that correspond to `mul_cpx_mainfile` and `mul_cpx_separatefile`, they can be found in